dydxprotocol/v4-abacus/docs/Input/TriggerOrdersInput.md

 ## size

-Optional size input which overrides the sizes of both the existing take profit and stop loss orders (if non-null).
+Optional size input which overrides the sizes of both the existing take profit and stop loss order sizes (if non-null).

 ## stopLossOrder